performlikemj/neighborhood-united/docs/CHEF_CLIENT_MANAGEMENT_SOP.md

 ## Overview

 The **Client Management** feature in Chef Hub provides a unified view of all your clients—both platform-connected customers and manually-added contacts.
-It allows chefs to track household information, dietary preferences, allergies, and create personalized meal plans for each client.
+It allows chefs to track household information, dietary preferences, allergies, manage connection requests, and create personalized meal plans for each client.

+> **Note**: Connection management (accepting/declining customer requests) is now integrated directly into the Clients tab.
+There is no longer a separate Connections tab.

 ---